 A summary of what we're seeing - plus some guidance to help

-The global nursing shortage was a well recognised issue prior to the pandemic.
-In 2020, the first State of the World’s Nursing (SOWN) report, published by the World Health Organization (WHO), revealed the global nursing workforce was at 27.9 million and estimated there was a global shortfall of 5.9 million nurses1.
+In 2020 the first State of the World’s Nursing (SOWN) report, published by the World Health Organization (WHO), revealed the global nursing workforce was at 27.9 million and estimated there was a global shortfall of 5.9 million nurses1.